 Conclusion:

 It’s high time we re-evaluate the dynamics of payment in invoice based transactions.
 The burden of cash flow management and risk of non-payment should not disproportionately fall on suppliers who have already fulfilled their part of the deal.
-By embracing innovative solutions like IPromise, we can create a more sustainable and equitable ecosystem where payment terms reflect the value exchanged, and the risk is fairly distributed.

 Leave A Comment